nicholgroup/special-measure/README.md

 `git push origin master`

 Ordinarily, if you are making big changes, you should work in a separate branch, which can later be merged with the master branch in a pull request.
 In this case, before you commit, you should make and commit to a new branch using `git checkout`.
 That way, you can safely make changes without affecting the master.
 Once you are happy that all changes do not break any code, you can open a pull request.

+If working on a shared computer, you can remove your profile from the git shell by typing

+`git config --global --unset user.name` or `git config --global --unset user.email`

 See http://dont-be-afraid-to-commit.readthedocs.io/en/latest/git/commandlinegit.html, and many other github tutorials for more details.